Maisie Lockwood: Jurassic World: Fallen Kingdom (2018)

-Jurassic World Dominion
+Jurassic World Dominion (2022)

 Four years has passed since the incident at the estate, and rumors have circulated about Maisie's existence as a clone.
 In the Sierra Nevada, Maisie has lived in seclusion with Owen and Claire, who worry that she will be kidnapped for research purposes if she leaves home.
-Maisie, now 14 years old, has become rebellious over living in isolation and takes secret trips to town to explore society without her parents' knowledge.
+Maisie, now 14 years old, has become rebellious over living in isolation and takes secret bicycle trips to town to explore society without her parents' knowledge, often concealing her face with her hoodie and not staying in one place too long to avoid discovery.
 She is also having an existential crisis over being a clone and is curious to learn more about Charlotte.
-When Blue shows up at the family's cabin with a hatchling, Maisie names its Beta and forms a bond with it.
-Later, they are both captured by mercenaries hired by Biosyn Genetic's CEO Dr. Lewis Dodgson and brought to the company's headquarters in Italy.
+When Blue shows up at the family's cabin with a hatchling, Maisie names it Beta and forms a bond with it.
+Later, they are both captured by mercenaries hired by Biosyn Genetics' CEO Dr. Lewis Dodgson and brought to the company's headquarters in Italy.

 At Biosyn, Maisie meets Dr. Henry Wu, who shows her videos of Charlotte.
 She once lived with the scientists on Isla Sorna, and later became a geneticist and colleague of Wu's.
 He explains that the story of Charlotte dying in a car accident and Benjamin cloning her was just a cover-up formulated by Benjamin.
-In addition to being Charlotte's clone, Wu reveals to Maisie that she was also birthed by Charlotte, making them daughter and mother; Maisie was born asexually after Charlotte manipulated her ovum.
-It is revealed that Charlotte actually died of a genetic disease while Maisie was young, but she was able to prevent the illness in the latter by altering her genome.
-Wu has been trying, unsuccessfully, to replicate Charlotte's research.
-He wants to study Maisie and Beta's altered DNA to find a solution to Biosyn's giant locusts, which threaten the world food supply.
+In addition to being Charlotte's clone, Wu reveals to Maisie that she was also birthed by Charlotte, making them daughter and mother; Maisie was born asexually after Charlotte manipulated her ovum, wanting a child of her own without the need of a partner.
+It is revealed that Charlotte actually died of a genetic disorder while Maisie was young, but she was able to prevent the illness in the latter by altering her genome.
+Wu has been trying, unsuccessfully, to replicate Charlotte's research, because of having little of the files of her research while the rest is lost to time after her death.
+He wants to study Maisie's altered DNA and comparing it with Beta's unaltered DNA to process tracing Charlotte's work, hoping to find a solution to Biosyn's giant locusts from it, which threaten the world food supply.

 Maisie escapes containment and meets Dr. Alan Grant and Dr. Ellie Sattler, who are at Biosyn investigating the locust incidents.
 Ellie reveals that she knew Charlotte; they met when Charlotte came to Ellie's university as a guest lecturer, during which Ellie had met Maisie years before as a baby.
 Charlotte is said to have cared deeply for Maisie.
 After reuniting with her parents, Maisie helps Owen and Alan to retrieve Beta from within the Biosyn facility.
 Maisie also convinces the others to take Dr. Wu along, as she agrees to let him study her and Beta in order to resolve the locust crisis.
 Having closure by the truth of her past, Maisie happily returns to life with Owen and Claire, and Beta is returned to Blue.